namecheap/ilc/docs/ilc_app_interface.md

 * `getCurrentPathProps(): {}` - returns _Props_ that were defined for current path
 * `getCurrentBasePath(): string` - returns same value as `basePath` param in `routerProps` query parameter
 * `errorHandler(error, errorInfo = {}): void` - app MUST use it to propagate all unhandled errors
+* `appId` - Unique application ID, if same app will be rendered twice on a page - it will get different IDs